parallaxsecond/parsec-book/src/parsec_client/wire_protocol.md

    for this field is 0.
 This field's position and width will remain the same across different wire protocol versions.
 Only the value of this field may change between versions.
 - Provider: an 8-bit field identifying the back-end service provider for which the request is intended.
-A value of zero indicates that the request is not intended for any specific provider.
+A value of zero indicates that the request is intended for a special provider which always exist and is used for service discovery and communication bootstrapping.
-   Available providers and their characteristics can be queried through discovery operations in the API.
 - Session handle: an 8-byte session identifier.
 - Content type: an 8-bit field that defines how the request body should be processed.
 The only currently-supported value is 1, which indicates that the request body should be treated as a